An00nymushun/End-to-end-Discord-Encryption/README.md

 You can toggle the encryption with the lock icon, but you can also use the :ENC: or ENC prefix at the start of your message to force the encryption<br>
 To send non encrypted messages in a channel where encryption is turned on, use the NOENC prefix<br>
 <br>
+If you want to change from one installation to another, export and import your database<br>
+If you would like to use the plugin on multiple devices; choose a main one, export the database from that and click on secondary when importing to others, after new key exchanges you'll have to repeat these steps
 <br>
 ECDH P-521 is used for the key exchange and AES256-CBC for the messages offering the equivalent security of 256-bits<br>
 <br>